Etievant/CaseCohort/README.md

 * Script `simulations.R` replicates the simulations proposed by Etiévant and Gail (Lifetime Data Analysis, 2024) in Section 7 and Web Appendix D.2.

-* Scripts `simulations_postratifiedweights.R` replicates the simulations in Web Appendix D.5.
+* Script `simulations_postratifiedweights.R` replicates the simulations in Web Appendix D.5.

-* Scripts `simulations_weakerproxy.R` replicates the simulations in Web Appendix D.6.
+* Script `simulations_weakerproxy.R` replicates the simulations in Web Appendix D.6.

-* Scripts `simulations_missingdata.R` replicates the simulations Web Appendix G.
+* Script `simulations_missingdata.R` replicates the simulations Web Appendix G.

 Each script relies on functions provided in `help.functions.R`.